gvwilson/sdxjs/src/systems-programming/index.md

 | Physical system reboot | 5 min | 32,000 years |
 </div>

-Early JavaScript programs used <span g="callback" i="callback function">callback functions</span> to describe asynchronous operations,
-but as we're about to see,
-callbacks can be hard to understand even in small programs.
+Early JavaScript programs used [% i "callback function" %][% g callback %]callback functions[% /g %][% /i %] to describe asynchronous operations, but as we're about to see, callbacks can be hard to understand even in small programs.
 In 2015,